 Most people imagine getting their inheritance as a lump sum.
 Once again, the direction of such an important sum of money shouldn't be taken lightly.

-If you do leave your money to one or more of your children, giving it to them in annuity payouts would be much wiser than a lump sum.
+If you do leave your money to one or more of your children, giving it to them in annuity payouts would be much wiser than a lump sum, of course depending on their age and overall level of financial responsibility.

 If it's your spouse or a business partner, however, it might be better to payout all at once in order to cover any costs that might be incurred when you're passed.